 Most scholarships require letters of recommendation, academic transcripts, and personal essays.
 Monetary amounts can be as little as $100 to as much as the cost of your education.
 You can apply to multiple scholarships as long as the school is on the scholarship’s approved list.

 Grants are determined by financial need.
 They can be used to cover costs like tuition, books, teaching supplies, and educational supplies.
-Grants typically inform applicants exactly how funds can be applied towards your education.
+Grants typically inform applicants exactly how funds can be applied towards their education.
 The amount of money you are eligible to receive depends on your financial situation.

-Like scholarships, grants do not have to be repaid as long as you graduate with your masters in the allotted amount of time.
+Like scholarships, grants do not have to be repaid as long as you graduate with your master’s in the allotted amount of time.

 Unlike scholarships and grants, loans must be repaid.
 Loans incur interest, so you ultimately repay more than the initial amount of the loan.
 The exact terms of the loan depend on the lender and other factors.
 There are several types of student loans.

 The most common loans are Federal Student Loans.
 Federal student loans are a great option for most students for the following reasons:

 - They don’t have to be paid back while you’re in school.